jtpack/nymphes-osc/README.md

     - Description: Preset Number
       - Possible Values: 1, 2, 3, 4, 5, 6, 7

-### /loaded_preset_file
+#### /received_current_preset_from_midi_input_port
-- Description: A preset file has just been loaded
+- Description: A non-persistent preset import has been received from a MIDI Input port.
+This sets the current preset's values.
+- Arguments: None

+#### /saved_current_preset_to_file
+- Description: The current preset settings have just been saved to a file
 - Arguments:
   - 0
     - Type: String
-    - Description: Filepath of loaded preset
+    - Description: Filepath of saved preset

-### /loaded_preset_file_into_memory_slot
+#### /saved_memory_slot_to_file
-- Description: A preset file has just been loaded, and its contents were written to a Nymphes memory slot.
+- Description: A preset in a memory slot has just been save to a file
 - Arguments:
   - 0
     - Type: String